 - Urinary tract infection;

 - Pressure ulcers.

-Thankfully, there are ways to regain control of those leaky taps, and avoid all the associated physical and psychological complications.
+Thankfully, there are natural ways to regain control of those leaky bladder.
+Adopting these measures will help you to avoid all the associated physical and psychological complications.

 Based on the symptoms, urinary incontinence can be classed into different types.

 Urinary incontinence is a Vata Dosha disorder.
-It is a varigunya of apana vata(an abnormality in normal functioning of Vata located in the bladder, groin, and reproductive organs).
+It happens due to an imbalance in normal functioning of Vata dosha located in the bladder, groin, and reproductive organs.

-Although, this urinary problem doesn’t only affect older people, it is predominant among the aged population.
+Although bladder leakages don’t only affect the older people, it is predominant among the aged population.
 This could be due to the fact that Vata is more predominant in older people.
-As a result, there is higher chance of a Vata disorder arising in old age.
+As a result, there is higher chance of a Vata imbalance problems as urinary problems arising in old age.